arnask/LogFinder/README.md

 cd path/to/csv/files
 ```
 ### Option 2: Update the appsettings.json file
-You can update the directory path directly in the appsettings.json file:
+You can update the directory path directly in the appsettings.json file (the application needs to be restarted after this):

 ```
 "Directory": {